MdX07r/Depender/README.md

 ## License

 Depender is released under the **GPLv3 License**.
-See the (LICENSE) file for more details.
+See the LICENSE file for more details.

 ---

 For further assistance or feedback, please contact us at:
 **Email**: mydenglobal@gmail.com
 **GitHub Repository**: https://github.com/MdX07r/Depender.

----

-This `README.md` file provides a clear overview of the tool, its features, and its current limitations while emphasizing its beta status and exclusive Arabic language support.